 I am living proof that Body Mass Index is, at best, imperfect but still roughly viable.
 The fact is, few things in life are perfect.
 Until The Four (4) Body Types scientific research and data progressed far enough along to shed real, valuable light on why there are different body types, I was one of the countless people who could not get off the obesity roller coaster ride, no matter how diligent and hard I worked.

-The research also helps explain things like the obesity paradox, which, although rare, indicates that, especially in some older adults, being relatively obese actually can improve their health.
+The research also helps explain things like the obesity paradox, which, although rare, indicates that, especially in some older adults, being relatively obese actually can improve their health, as well as normal weight obesity which carries many of the same risks as obesity.
 The Four Body Types and Body Type Quiz utilize a diverse array of science-based variables including diet, exercise, lifestyle, metabolism, BMI, hormones, and genetics/DNA, no less, to reckon and better assess and understand your overall health.